 When you use this method of redoing the verticals, the keyways will turn out straight—as if there had never been a power ventilator in the way at all.

 OBSTRUCTIONS AT THE RIDGE OF THE ROOF

-An obstruction such as a brick chimney can reach to the ridge of the roof.
+An obstruction such as a brick chimney can reach the ridge of the roof.
 In a case like that, lay uninterrupted courses across the bottom of the roof.
-Go several courses down from the last uninterrupted course you laid and find the end of a shingle in one course down from a base line course.
+Go several courses down from the last uninterrupted course you laid and find the end of a shingle in one course down from a baseline course.
 Carefully set the nail hook under the full tab, making sure it is centered exactly below the joint where the two shingles in the base course above are butted together.
 Pull the chalk line gently straight up the roof and lay the line down.
-Now weight the hook down under the tab with a bundle of shingles and pull the chalk line directly up the roof.
+Now weigh the hook down under the tab with a bundle of shingles and pull the chalk line directly up the roof.
 Pull it snugs, centering it over the keyway of the several courses above where you have it hooked.
-Hold it up at the ridge and pop the new base line.
+Hold it up at the ridge and pop the new baseline.

-Set the nail hook up or down one tab, centering it directly below the butted joint of shingles in an offset course.
+Set the nail to hook up or down one tab, centering it directly below the butted joint of shingles in an offset course.
 Repeat the process and pop the offset line all the way to the ridge.
 Lay the courses back from the new verticals and tie the shingles into the obstruction.
 Then continue on across the roof.

 If the bottom edge of a tab gets nicked when you pull the chalk line against it, push it down smooth with your finger or tap it smooth with a hammer.
 (Someone else holding the chalk line makes all this easier: he can hold the chalk line directly over the butted joint.
 I have described the method for setting the nail hook to pop a chalk line when you are working singlehanded.
-You will probably have to set and weight the nail hook more than once to get the chalk line to pull right over the joints.)
+You will probably have to set and weigh the nail hook more than once to get the chalk line to pull right over the joints.)